zekzekus/dotfiles/README.md

 - For Ubuntu/Linux --> `sudo aptitude install xsel`
 - Symbolic link tmux/tmux.conf or tmux/tmux.ubuntu.conf to ~/.tmux.conf based on your
   platform choice.
 - Check and modify shell command based preference.
-Default is zsh for now.
+Default is fish for now.

 ## ZSH Configuration